tgoaty/astrology-frontend/README.md

 ## Installation and Setup

-To run the project locally, follow these steps:
+To run the project locally:

 1. Clone the repository:
     ```bash